nemec/gedit-markdown-preview/README.md

 * Hit Ctrl+Shift+D to display the current Gedit document as Markdown in your default web browser.
-* Connects to port 8000 by default (configuration is a planned feature)
+* Connects to port 9019 by default (but can be configured)
 * HTTP path is the file:// uri to the open file you wish to display (Markdown file must be open in Gedit to display it)
+* In the configuration, you can set the code syntax highlighting theme as well.

 Installation
 ============